Call Us: 01822840234

 For the 2023 to 2024 influenza season, influenza vaccine could be offered at NHS expense to the following groups under the community pharmacy seasonal influenza vaccination advanced service:

-• Adults aged from 18 years to under 65 years of age in a clinical risk group category such as those with:
+• Individuals aged from 18 years to under 65 years of age in a clinical risk group category such as those with:

 • chronic kidney disease at stage 3, 4 or 5